jbowdre/content-library-rsync/README.md

 #### Preparation
 VM templates should be stored on the Docker host in its own folder under the `./data/library/` path.
 These should be in OVF format, _not_ OVA format, so that they can be made available in the vSphere inventory on the remote side.

 (For extra credit, you can export the `./data/library/` path as an NFS share and mount that as a datastore in vSphere.
-This would make it an easy target for a CI/CD pipeline to crank out new/updated templates on a regular schedule, and those would then be automatically available to the `library-syncer` clients without any additional effort. *Just a thought.*)
+This would make it an easy target for a CI/CD pipeline to crank out new/updated templates on a regular schedule, and those would then be automatically available to the `library-syncer` clients without any additional effort.
+If you do this, you'll want to set the NFS `anonuid` option in `/etc/exports` to match the `syncer` UID to control how the permissions get squashed. *Just a thought.*)

 The server also needs the `id_syncer.pub` public key which was [generated earlier](#ssh-keypair-for-rsync-user).
 Place it in the `./data/ssh/` folder.